kigster/sym/README.md

 Generate a new private key into an environment variable:

-    export KEY=$(secrets -g)
+    export KEY=$(shhh -g)
     echo $KEY
     # => 75ngenJpB6zL47/8Wo7Ne6JN1pnOsqNEcIqblItpfg4=

 Generate a new password-protected key, copy to the clipboard & save to a file:

-    secrets -gpc -o ~/.key
+    shhh -gpc -o ~/.key
     New Password     : ••••••••••
     Confirm Password : ••••••••••

 Encrypt a plain text string with a key, and save the output to a file:

-    secrets -e -s "secret string" -k $KEY -o file.enc cat file.enc
+    shhh -e -s "secret string" -k $KEY -o file.enc cat file.enc
     # => Y09MNDUyczU1S0UvelgrLzV0RTYxZz09CkBDMEw4Q0R0TmpnTm9md1QwNUNy%T013PT0K

 Decrypt a previously encrypted string:

-    secrets -d -s $(cat file.enc) -k $KEY
+    shhh -d -s $(cat file.enc) -k $KEY
     # => secret string

-Encrypt a file and save it to secrets.enc:
+Encrypt a file and save it to shhh.enc:

-    secrets -e -f app-secrets.yml -o app-secrets.enc -k $KEY
+    shhh -e -f app-shhh.yml -o app-shhh.enc -k $KEY

 Decrypt an encrypted file and print it to STDOUT:

-    secrets -df app-secrets.enc -k $KEY
+    shhh -df app-shhh.enc -k $KEY

 ##### Inline Editing

-The `secrets` CLI tool supports one interesting mode where you can open an encrypted file in an `$EDITOR`, and edit it's unencrypted version (stored temporarily in a temp file), and upon saving and exiting the gem will automatically diff the new and old content, and if different – will save encrypt it and overwrite the original file.
+The `shhh` CLI tool supports one interesting mode where you can open an encrypted file in an `$EDITOR`, and edit it's unencrypted version (stored temporarily in a temp file), and upon saving and exiting the gem will automatically diff the new and old content, and if different – will save encrypt it and overwrite the original file.

 In this mode several flags are of importance: